Fall '14 Semester: Sep. 14 to Dec. 14 | 20 credit hour program (5 course credits)

 — ANATOLY SMELIANSKY

-President, Moscow Art Theater School
+President, Moscow Art Theatre School

 In this highly competitive 13-week study abroad program offered only in the Fall semester, daily acting classes in the Stanislavsky System, the Michael Chekhov Technique, and movement classes (including Biomechanics and Ballet) are complemented with voice, design, Russian language, and Russian theater history.
-Students study in the vibrant city of Moscow, visit cultural sites, see theater, and train with master teachers of the Moscow Art Theater School.
+Students study in the vibrant city of Moscow, visit cultural sites, see theater, and train with master teachers of the Moscow Art Theatre School.
 Classes are held six days a week, from 9:00 am to 5:30 pm.